heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 kubectl apply -f https://k8s.io/examples/pods/simple-pod.yaml
 ```

 Pods are generally not created directly and are created using workload resources.
-See [Working with Pods](https://kubernetes.io/docs/concepts/workloads/pods/#working-with-pods) for more information on how Pods are used with workload resources.
+See [](https://kubernetes.io/docs/concepts/workloads/pods/#working-with-pods) for more information on how Pods are used with workload resources.

 ### Workload resources for managing pods[](https://kubernetes.io/docs/concepts/workloads/pods/#workload-resources-for-managing-pods)